crate/cratedb-guide/docs/integrate/airflow/data-retention-policy.md

 Use [Apache Airflow](https://airflow.apache.org/) to automate deletions.
 Once a day, fetch policies from the database and delete data whose retention period expired.

 ### Retrieving Retention Policies

-The first step consists of a task that queries partitions affected by retention policies.
-We do this by joining `retention_policies` and `information_schema.table_partitions` tables and selecting values with expired retention periods.
-In CrateDB, `information_schema.table_partitions` [{ref}`documentation <crate-reference:is_table_partitions>`] contains information about all partitioned tables including the name of the table, schema, partition column, and the values of the partition.
+Create a task that queries partitions affected by retention policies.
 The resulting query is constructed as:
 ```sql
 SELECT QUOTE_IDENT(p.table_schema) || '.' || QUOTE_IDENT(p.table_name),